Because no-one remembers a faceless brand.

 Like Circle, Disciple gives you the opportunity to communicate using video, but because you’re only able to upload a prerecorded video, the spontaneous video-based communication is lacking.

 The pricing on Disciple is incredibly expensive.
-Considering I have only selected a web-based platform with 1000 members and it’s already coming in at $154 (see image above), whereas Circle would be $39, is a bit of a shock.
+Considering I have only selected a web-based platform with 1000 members and it’s already coming in at $154 (see image above), whereas Circle would be $39.
+This came as a bit of a shock.

 I have to wonder what it is that truly makes it worthy of that golden price tag.
 However I can see why it’s popular.
 It has no fluff and no overcomplicated, unnecessary UX.
 It’s really simple to follow and post to your community.